dankelley/whalestrike/joss/paper.md

 of a second on a three-year old laptop, showing that the system is computationally inexpensive.
-This is helpful in detailed studies that involve calling `strike()` with a wide suite of parameter values, such as the creation of the diagrams in @kelley_assessing_2020, some of which involved tens of thousands of model runs to cover parameter space in detail.
+This is helpful in detailed studies that involve calling `strike()` with a wide suite of parameter values, such as the creation of the diagrams in @kelley_assessing_2020, some of which involved of order
+$10^5$ model runs to cover parameter space in detail.

 There also applications for which a few model runs may suffice.
 For such work, `whalestrike` provides an R-shiny application that is run by executing